 In addition to covering the global stock market, he also covers initial public offerings (IPOs), exchange-traded funds (ETFs) and financial market structure for CNBC.

 In 2013, he won Third Place in the National Headliner Awards in the Business and Consumer Reporting category for his documentary on the diamond business, "The Diamond Rush."

 In 2014, Pisani was honored with a Recognition Award from the Market Technicians Association for "steadfast efforts to integrate technical analysis into financial decision making, journalism and reporting."

 Prior to joining CNBC, Pisani co-authored "Investing in Land: How to Be a Successful Developer."
 He and his father taught a course in real estate development at the Wharton School of Business at the University of Pennsylvania from 1987-1992.
 Pisani learned the real estate business from his father, Ralph Pisani, a retired real estate developer.

 Follow Bob Pisani on Twitter @BobPisani.

-CNBC's Bob Pisani looks at the day's market action and spotlights beaten-down winners in the consumer discretionary sector.
+CNBC's Bob Pisani looks at the day's market action, including oil's rally.